I Like TV the Way I Like Big Projects: In Small Chunks

 And we watch.
 We do, we really watch, for about 10 minutes.
 That’s all I can manage.
 Then, unless I’m sleepy and closing my eyes, I start to fidget.
 The dogs hoorf at me and rearrange their tangled selves.
 I move my pillow.
 I move my pillow back.
 Then I prop it behind me and ask Bear for my cell phone.
 I spend the rest of the one-hour TV show (I can’t manage any longer) half-watching the TV, half-playing on my phone.
 Bear sometimes reads a book.
 I accuse him of not watching the show, and he says he can do both at the same time.
 I have not reached that ultimate pinnacle in ADHD efficiency.

-Most people with ADHD find the TV to be their place of hyperfocus.
+Most people with ADHD find the television to be their place of hyperfocus.
 But some of us are the opposite.
 I’ve had problems with the television ever since I was a little kid.
 My neurotypical sister could watch it until, as my grandmother said, her eyeballs rolled out of her head.
 Me, on the other hand, I had to have something else to do.
 The TV could be on, of course, and I might even pay half-attention to it.
 But I needed to draw or write or play cards on the little tables my mom provided us.
-I couldn’t do my homework there—I needed quiet for that—but I could do art, or something that didn’t require my whole concentration.
+I couldn’t do my homework there — I needed quiet for that—but I could do art, or something that didn’t require my whole concentration.

 As I grew up, I would crochet hat after hat, even afghans, while my husband and I worked our way through TV series.
 I preferred half-hour comedies that I could pick up and drop without any sense of loss.
 I loved Thirty Rock, whose quick-paced comedy is perfect for a person with ADHD.
 I’ll always watch Arrested Development, and often manage to pay attention to an entire episode without needing distraction.
 In college, I managed Comedy Central’s Adult Swim.
 I like quick, both time- and pace-wise.
 Once the shows got too drama-y, though, I often began to lose interest.
 I liked Parks and Recreation, but I never finished it.